 Istat quality policy is aimed at the improvement of statistical outputs and processes through the development of appropriate methodologies and tools as well as an appropriate scientific and technical support, provided to the personnel directly involved in the production and dissemination of statistical information.
 Moreover, a set of standard quality indicators are regularly analysed and quality assessment is performed based on both internal audit and self-assessment of compliance between the production processes and Istat quality guidelines.

-Istat quality policy is coherent with the European framework developed by Eurostat, taking up its main principles and definitions.
-In 2005, the European Statistics Code of Practice (revised in 2011) established the principles to follow in order to ensure and strengthen both accountability and governance of the European Statistical System and the National Statistical Systems inside it.
+Istat quality policy is consistent with the European quality framework developed by Eurostat, and transposes its main principles and definitions.
+The endorsement in 2005 of the European Statistics Code of Practice (last revised in 2017) established the principles to be applied in order to ensure and strengthen both the trust and the quality of the European Statistical System.

 Essential points of Istat quality policy are: